-- Will be entering the 9th and 10th grade for the 2020-2021 school year.
+- Will be entering the 10th grade for the school year.
 The Archdiocese of Mobile requires that each candidate must be 16 years of age to be confirmed.

 - Must be a registered member of St. Joseph’s parish and the religious education program two years prior to receiving the sacrament.

-- practicing their faith weekly with mass attendance.
+- Practicing their faith weekly with mass attendance.
 Mass attendance card must be turned in each week.

 - Are aware of the initiation aspect of the Sacrament of Confirmation and be committed to studying their faith and practicing it throughout their lifetime.